Chart Color Schemes

 Wagaman's population is younger than the national pattern

-Wagaman's median age is 35 years, comparable to Greater Darwin's average of 34 years and marginally lower than Australia's national average of 38 years.
-Relative to Greater Darwin, Wagaman has a higher proportion of residents aged 45-54 (13.9%) but fewer residents aged 25-34 (16.4%).
-According to post-2021 Census data, the 75 to 84 age group has increased from 3.2% to 4.4% of Wagaman's population, while the 0 to 4 cohort has decreased from 7.3% to 5.2%.
-Demographic modeling suggests that by 2041, Wagaman's age profile will significantly change.
-The 45 to 54 age group is projected to grow by 19%, adding 54 residents to reach a total of 340.
-This growth is partly due to demographic aging, with residents aged 65 and older representing 53% of the anticipated population increase.
-Meanwhile, population declines are projected for the 0 to 4 and 5 to 14 age cohorts.
+Wagaman's median age at 35 years is comparable to Greater Darwin's average of 34 and marginally lower than Australia's national average of 38.
+Relative to Greater Darwin, Wagaman has a higher percentage of residents aged 45-54 (13.9%) but fewer residents aged 25-34 (16.4%).
+According to post-2021 Census data, the 75-84 age group has increased from 3.2% to 4.4% of Wagaman's population while the 0-4 cohort has decreased from 7.3% to 5.2%.
+Demographic modeling suggests significant changes in Wagaman's age profile by 2041, with the strongest projected growth in the 45-54 cohort (19%), adding 54 residents to reach 340.
+The population is anticipated to age further as residents aged 65 and older represent 53% of expected growth.
+Meanwhile, population declines are projected for the 0-4 and 5-14 cohorts.